 Become a Florist: Education and Career Roadmap

-Learn how to become a florist.
+Learn how to become a florist or floral designer.
 Research the job description and the education requirements and find out how to start a career in the floral industry.

 Florists are professional floral designers who arrange, cut and dry flowers to create eye-pleasing displays such as corsages, centerpieces, wreaths and bouquets used for gift baskets and holiday, wedding and funeral displays.
 These workers also help treat, raise and care for the greenery and flowers in the shop.
 They may work for retail outlets or own their own businesses.
 Temperature conditions in the workplace may be cool, due to the need to keep cut flowers fresh.
 Exceptionally long hours may be worked near the holidays when added customers normally order floral selections.

 |Degree Level||High school diploma; postsecondary training for those who wish to operate their own businesses|